-Remember, prospects are shopping online, all the while eliminating builders from their list!
-A dated, inadequate website reflects an out of touch, antiquated home building company.
+Remember, prospects are shopping online while eliminating builders from their list!
+A dated, inadequate website reflects an out-of-touch, antiquated home building company.
 Don’t be eliminated!
 Make sure your website behaves based on current user behaviors and practices!

 #2.
 Is Your Photography Sub-Par?

 Good photography, let alone poor photography, doesn’t sell anything.
 Only great photography sells homes.
 Invest in a great photographer for your website.
-You don’t need 50 images, 5 amazing images will really help.
-Here’s a bonus hint: Try to show people actually enjoying your homes whenever possible rather than just bland pictures of rooms.
+You don’t need 50 images; 5 amazing photos will help.
+Here’s a bonus hint: Try to show people enjoying your homes whenever possible rather than just bland pictures of rooms.

 #3.
 Can Users Find Everything They’re Looking For?

-A great builder website is one that has intuitive user interface and navigation.
-Browsers tend to become impatient when they have to go on a treasure hunt for the information they need.
+An excellent builder website has an intuitive user interface and navigation.
+Browsers tend to become impatient when they must go on a treasure hunt for the necessary information.

 #4.
 Are You Getting Viewers To Your Home Plans Quickly?

 Prospects are headed first and foremost to your plans.
-You must be certain your home plans are intuitive, getting viewers there within 1-2 clicks.
-Once there they can see your plans without downloading them.
-Never, ever, force your prospects to download plans in order to see them!
+You must be sure your home plans are intuitive, getting viewers there within 1-2 clicks.
+Once there, they can see your plans without downloading them.
+Never, ever force your prospects to download plans to see them!

 #5.
 Is Your Contact Information Easy To Find?

-Make sure the means you choose for contacting you is evident on every page.
+Ensure the means you choose for contacting you are evident on every page.
 You want them to reach out to you, so make it clear and simple.

 #6.
 Is Your Website Mobile Responsive?

-Significant online activity today takes place on phones, iPads and tablets.
-Your website must automatically respond to these devices, displaying all of your information clearly and appropriately.
+Significant online activity today takes place on phones, iPads, and tablets.
+Your website must automatically respond to these devices, displaying all your information clearly and appropriately.
 If it doesn’t, you can count on them seeking out a competitor!

 #7.
-Don’t Make Building Your Database More Important That Showcasing Your Product.
+Don’t Make Building Your Database More Important Than Showcasing Your Product.

-It is crucial to gather prospect information, but under no circumstances should you lose sight as to why your audience is there.
-Always allow your visitors to view floor plans and elevations in an HTML environment first, giving them the option to even download them.
+Gathering prospect information is crucial, but you should never lose sight of why your audience is there.
+Always allow your visitors to view floor plans and elevations in an HTML environment first, allowing them to download them.
 Gathering information for your database should be a secondary expectation.

 #8.
 Are You Properly Utilizing Lead Magnets?

 “Tracking Code?”
 Relax; it’s a good thing!
-Every website needs Google’s tracking code—and maybe even Bing’s—in order for you to properly measure key performance metrics.
+Every website needs Google’s tracking code—and maybe even Bing’s—for you to measure key performance metrics correctly.
 You can’t improve what you’re not aware of!

 #10.
 Your Site Is Search Engine Optimized, Right?

 I can’t stress the importance of SEO enough!
-It’s crucial that your audience is able to find your website quickly.
-If you’re currently showing up anywhere other than the first page of search engine results you’re business will suffer.
+Your audience must be able to find your website quickly.
+Your business will suffer if you appear anywhere other than the first page of search engine results.

 #11.
 Are You Utilizing Engaging Content?

-In today’s world your website must contain relevant, well-crafted copy.
+In today’s world, your website must contain relevant, well-crafted copy.
 No longer can you use cheesy copy or poorly written content.
-Did you know redundant copy, which is using the same wording on more than one page, negatively affects your organic search results?
+Did you know that redundant copy, which uses the exact wording on multiple pages, negatively affects your organic search results?
 Make sure you’re using original phrases when describing your homes!

 #12.
 Are You Using A CRM And Marketing Automation Tool?

 The typical closing ratio for a builder is 4-6%.
-That means on average 19 out of 20 leads are vanishing into thin air.
-A powerful CRM coupled with Marketing Automation software like Easy LeadLocker ™ is crucial to capture and nurture leads towards greater closing ratios.
+That means, on average, 19 out of 20 leads vanish into thin air.
+A robust CRM coupled with Marketing Automation software like Easy LeadLocker ™ captures and nurtures leads toward greater closing ratios.

 #13.
-Certainly You’re Not Disregarding Your Target Audience
+Indeed, You’re Not Disregarding Your Target Audience

-Too often websites are built without the consumer in mind.
-Before you build any website, make sure you have discussed the target audience with your Webmaster so they understand who you are intending to reach.
-This way your site can always use the most compelling messaging to get your consumer’s attention and keep it!
+Too often, websites are built without the consumer in mind.
+Before creating any website, ensure you have discussed the target audience with your Webmaster so they understand who you intend to reach.
+This way, your site can always use the most compelling messaging to get your consumers’ attention and keep it!

 Friends, simply put, there is no acceptable reason to have an inadequate website.
-Your building company’s success depends largely on the design, navigation, ease-of-use, copy writing and photography found on your website.
-You also need a powerful CRM used in tandem with a robust marketing automation service.
+Your building company’s success depends mainly on the design, navigation, ease of use, copywriting, and photography found on your website.
+It would be best if you also had a powerful CRM used in tandem with a robust marketing automation service.

-To learn how your builder website can generate the best results, please feel free to contact me directly at 301.416.7861.
+To learn how your builder website can generate the best results, please get in touch with me directly at 615.257.0057.